 Folders represent your content structure, while branches help to manage different versions of the content.

 Usually, branches in Crowdin are created automatically if you use GitHub, Bitbucket, or other VCS integration.
 Still, if you need to create branches manually, make sure to upload the master branch first, as all the others will be considered the feature branches.
-Duplicates might be managed in the project Settings > General tab by choosing the corresponding option for Duplicate Strings.
+Duplicates might be managed in the Settings tab by choosing the corresponding option for Duplicate Strings.

 If some strings contain data that is not supposed to be translated (e.g., placeholders, other technical entities), you can hide them from translators.
 For at gøre dette:

-There is a possibility to add context to the string and set the max. længde på oversattelsen.
+You can add context to the string and set the max. længde på oversattelsen.
 Overskrides den foruddefinerede længde på en oversættelse, så meddeler systemet oversætteren, at oversættelsen skal være kortere.

 Use labels in your project for an easy way to add context to the strings or organize them by certain topics.
 Labels are also useful while creating translation and proofreading tasks or searching for specific strings in the Editor with the help of Advanced Filter.